gunjandatta/gunjandatta.github.io/index.md

 ### Intellisense

 The intellisense for this library is included as part of the npm installation.
-It should work with both JavaScript/TypeScript.
+It supports both JavaScript and TypeScript.
+The nuget installation includes the bundled definition file as part of the library.

 ### [Helpers](/helpers)